 The Enoteca doubles as a Restaurant offering regional food to accompany the wines; the menu can vary from nibbles to very elaborate dishes; hence the term Enoteca has been sometimes used as a name for italian-style restaurants with a very good wine list.

-The concept is now very popular and it is widespread to other countries: under the name of “Vinothek” in Austria and Germany or “Oenotheque” in France, while in London has kept the original Italian name.
-In the UK there is often a confusion between a Wine-Merchant and an Enoteca as both of them can work as independent wine shop; but while the first also imports and sells wine to other shops and drink establishments the latter is only concentrating in the retail services and trade.
+The concept is now very popular and it is widespread to other countries: under the name of “Vinothek” in Austria and Germany and “Oenotheque” in France, while in London it has kept the original Italian name.

-Ultimately an Enoteca is so special because of the combination of a friendly and convivial atmosphere with the wine knowledge and competence of the “enotecario”; this make it the ideal place to buy a bottle of wine or enjoy a glass of wine or maybe a light meal on the premises, but also for wine tastings, supper clubs, aperitifs, wine and food pairing.
+Ultimately an Enoteca is so special because of the combination of a friendly and convivial atmosphere with the wine knowledge and competence of the “enotecario”; this makes it the ideal place to buy a bottle of wine retail or enjoy a glass of wine and a proper meal on the premises.
+It is also a hub for wine tastings, supper clubs, aperitifs, wine and food pairing.